The Ultimate Guide to VA LoansUpdated: March 22, 2023

 While the VA loan offers many loan types, there are a handful of things it can’t do.
 The VA typically requires the owner to occupy the home 60 days after closing.
 The only exception is with a streamline refinance.
 With a streamline, you must certify you previously lived in the home as your primary residence.

 The occupancy rule means investment properties and vacation homes aren’t eligible.
-The only leeway is for borrowers who purchase a multi-unit property and rent the other units – barring the veteran lives in one of the units as their primary residence.
+The only leeway is for borrowers who purchase a multi-unit property and rent the other units – provided the veteran lives in one of the units as their primary residence.

 Another restriction is purchasing land by itself.
 It’s possible to buy land in conjunction with building a home, but you can’t purchase land by itself – even with the intent of building a home at a later date.